dorkomichal/dorkomichal.github.io/about.md

 # Hi, I'm Michal Dorko

-I'm a Software Engineer with a passion for high-performance computing and machine learning.
-Based in the United Kingdom, I specialize in C++ development and enjoy exploring the latest trends in AI and data science.
+I'm a Software Engineer with a passion for low-latency C++, programming languages desgin, high-performance computing and machine learning.
+Based in the United Kingdom, I specialize in low latency C++ development and bytecode virtual machines and enjoy exploring the latest trends in AI and data science.

 ## My Journey